"I touch the future. I teach." - Christa McAuliffe

 We invite you to visit Dr. Alvy's blog where you will find research links, excellent books on school leadership, course syllabi, as well as his latest blog posts, books he has co-authored, and the latest information on his newly released book Learning from Lincoln.

 Dr. Alvy retired in 2012 as Professor Emeritus of Education.
 He is currently working with Pam Robbins on the next edition of The Principal's Companion and has speaking engagements around the country.

-Kathryn Baldwin, Assistant Professor of Science Education and Educational Foundations.
+Kathryn Baldwin, MIT Director (2016-17), Assistant Professor of Science Education and Educational Foundations.
 Kathryn received her BS and MS in Geology from Washington State University and an EdD in Curriculum and Instruction - Science Education from Washington State University in 2007.
 Kathryn's research interests focus on science education, earth science education, environmental and sustainability education, outdoor learning, science teaching self-efficacy, problem and place based learning.

 Danielle Desormier is the Fiscal Specialist for the Department of Education.
 Her responsibilities include developing and maintaining record keeping and reporting systems for state appropriations budgets, self-supporting and course-fee budgets, restricted and foundation funds, grant funds, and funds from the University Foundation, as well as advising faculty and staff on department funding policies and procedures, budget balances, and department expenses.
 In addition, Danielle is responsible for purchasing, inventory, and travel for the Department.

 Clive Gary earned a bachelor of arts in Elementary Education from Southern Utah University in 1983 with minors in Reading and Theater Arts.
 In 2002, Clive earned his master's degree in Educational Leadership from the University of Nevada/Reno.